Latiao: 2018-2019 crackdown

+By this time, the snack had faced certain restrictions and bans throughout different provinces in the country, including bans on sales near schools.

-In September 2019, Wei Long clarified that its products are in complete compliance with the food additive rules in Henan and Hunan, which handles flour-based snacks (such as latiao) differently.
+In September 2019, Weilong clarified that its products are in complete compliance with the food additive rules in Henan and Hunan, which handles flour-based snacks (such as latiao) differently.
 The Health Commission of Henan Province had declared in August 2019 that it plans to abolish these local rules by October 2019, pending the development of new national standards.

 As all the scrutiny on latiao's food additive content proceeds, China has not yet adopted a uniform set of health and food safety standards throughout the country.
 The draft National Standard on Food Additives was released by the National Health Commission of the People's Republic of China on May 14, 2019, but has not yet taken effect as of September 2019.

 In December 2019, the State Administration for Market Regulation issued a notice on the classification of latiao and its allowed food additive content.
 All latiao is to be classified as "instant food (flavored flour product)" by January 31, 2020.
 The new National Standard on Food Additives GB 2760 is to be followed, effective immediately.